ncsa/radiant-cluster/README.md

 ## ArgoCD (terraform/modules/argocd)

 Creates a project/cluster/app in the managed argocd setup.
-The users with access to the clustre will also have access to this project in argocd.
+The users with access to the cluster will also have access to this project in argocd.
 The app installed will point to the charts/apps folder which installs most of the components of the kubernetes cluster.
 Many of thse can be turn and off using the variables.

 If all options are enabled this will install:
 - ingress controller (traefik v2)